-You're in luck: a new trend over the past couple of years has seen manufacturers making 'hybrid' smartwatches, which include some tech but look like a traditional watch.
+You're in luck: a trend over the past couple of years has seen manufacturers making 'hybrid' smartwatches, which include some tech but stick with a design that looks like a traditional watch.

 These are devices that look like a regular watch you'd pick up in a jewelry store, but which also feature smart tech such as step tracking, sleep monitoring and even notifications from your phone.